AAdemide/wft-scheduler-page/README.md

-# wft-scheduler-privacy-policy
+# wft-scheduler-page
-Privacy Policy For the wft-scheduler chrome extension
+HomePage and Privacy Policy For the wft-scheduler chrome extension